 About the Journal

-Starting with the January 2015 issue, Aviation, Space, and Environmental Medicine will become Aerospace Medicine and Human Performance.
-We'll have a new cover and a whole new look to go with our new name.
+Starting with the January 2015 issue, Aviation, Space, and Environmental Medicine became Aerospace Medicine and Human Performance.
+We have a new cover and a whole new look to go with our new name.
 This change is meant to align the title of the journal more closely with the research and articles we publish.
-The cover image to the left can be clicked on for a larger view.

 View Masthead (Adobe PDF Format; size 204 KB).
 It can be viewed online or downloaded for viewing and printing using Adobe Acrobat® Reader.

 ; Upcoming issue table of contents: March 2015

 this is the second issue of the renamed journal).
 Members can gain access by logging into the Members Only page via the log-in at the top right-hand corner of this page.

 Submit manuscripts through Editorial Manager